chasmani/PUBLIC_bias_in_zipfs_law_estimators/README.md

 # Bias in Zipf's Law Estimators

-Code for the pubication "Bias in Zipf's Law Estimators" by Pilgrim & Hills (in review).
+Code for the pubication "Bias in Zipf's Law Estimators".

 ### data
 Data used and generated during the project